-While drug use is a reality in all communities, people of color-especially Black Illinoisans--are far more likely to be arrested, convicted, and incarcerated for possessing drugs.
-The result is that neighborhoods of color have been adversely impacted, with so many residents experiencing incarceration or the stigma of living with a felony record.
+Drug use is a reality in all communities, but people of color-especially Black Illinoisans-are far more likely to be arrested, convicted, and incarcerated for possessing drugs.
+Entire neighborhoods have been adversely impacted, with so many families disrupted by incarceration and the lifelong burden of a felony record.

-Shifts resources away from the failed strategy of arrest and incarceration and refocuses our resources on Illinoisans' real priorities.
+Refocuses our resources on Illinoisans' real priorities.

-If we reclassify low-level drug possession as a misdemeanor and utilize public health resources, we can allow our criminal legal system to focus on reducing the violence that remains too high across Illinois, and free up resources currently wasted on imprisonment to help people access health services in the communities where they live.
+If we utilize proven public health strategies to reduce the harms associated with drug use, we can allow our criminal legal system to focus on reducing the violence that remains too high across Illinois, and free up resources to help people access health services in the communities where they live.